JC3008/DataEngineering_Kubernetes/Readme.md

 * docker push jcs7/dfp:v1 <br>

 ***(It is gonna push as public, make it private, as soon as it is done by clicking on settings.)***

+## Adding a secret on cluster to access your DockerHub image
+As this project access AWS bucket, you must be sure of working only with private repositories in order to keep your credentials from unallowed accessing issues.

+* kubectl create secret docker-registry regcred --docker-server="https://index.docker.io/v1/" --docker-username="" --docker-password="" --docker-email=""

+The above command will create a new token named as regcred.
+This token is mentioned on your deployment.yaml file.

+## Deploying your app